British Malaya: Pangkor Treaty and Perak

-Perak is a state on the western shore of the Malay Peninsula.
+Perak is a state on the west coast of the Malay Peninsula.
 In the 18th and 19th centuries it was discovered to be rich in tin, with the richest alluvial deposits of tin in the world.
 Europe at the same time was undergoing an industrial revolution and this created a huge demand for tin.
 The British as well as the Dutch were active in the states, each seeking to monopolise production of tin and other commodities.
 However, the political atmosphere in Perak was sufficiently volatile to raise the cost of tin mining operations.
 For instance, in 1818 Siam ordered Kedah to attack Perak.
 The lack of security in Perak forced the British to protect Perak in 1826.

 As Perak continued to increase its mining operations, it suffered a shortage of labour.
 Looking to solve the problem, Malay administrator Long Jaafar invited the Chinese in Penang to work in Perak, particularly at Larut.
-By the 1840s, Perak's Chinese population exploded.
+By the 1840s, Perak's Chinese population had exploded.
 The new immigrants more often than not were members of Chinese secret societies.
 Two of the largest were Ghee Hin and Hai San.
-These two groups regularly tried to increase their influence in Perak and this resulted in frequent skirmishes.
-These skirmishes were getting out of hand, so that even Ngah Ibrahim, the Menteri Besar, or chief minister, was unable to enforce the rule of law.
+These two groups regularly tried to increase their influence in Perak resulting in frequent skirmishes.
+These skirmishes got out of hand to the point that not even Ngah Ibrahim, the Menteri Besar (chief minister), was unable to enforce the rule of law.

 Meanwhile, there was a power struggle in the Perak royal court.
 Sultan Ali died in 1871 and the next in line for the throne was the Raja Muda Raja Abdullah.
 Despite that fact, he was not present during the burial of the sultan.
 As in the case of Tengku Hussein of Johor, Raja Abdullah was not appointed as the new sultan by the ministers of Perak.
-Instead the second in line, Raja Ismail, became the next sultan of Perak.
+Instead the second in line, Raja Ismail, became the sultan of Perak.